The Smith Family (charity): History

-Shortly before Christmas in 1922, five businessmen returning from a trip to the Blue Mountains visited an orphanage to share toys and sweets with the children.
-Wishing their donation to be anonymous, each man responded as "Smith" when asked his name by the matron of the establishment and The "Smith" Family came into existence.
+On Christmas Eve 1922, five Sydney businessmen returning from a trip to the Blue Mountains delivered gifts of toys and sweets to the Carlingford Boys Home.
+In order to remain anonymous, each man responded “Smith” when asked for their names.
+The Smith Family was formally created in 1923.

-During the Depression of the late 1920s and early 30s, The Smith Family assisted with the food and clothing needs of thousands of Australians as unemployment soared, and responsibility for the care of children and families fell to organisations such as The Smith Family.
+During the Depression of the late 1920s and early 30s, The Smith Family assisted with the food and clothing needs of thousands of Australians.

-In 1933 when rheumatic fever became a major health issue affecting children, The Smith Family set up a special hospital, Mt Arcadia in North Parramatta, to care for them.
+In 1933 when rheumatic fever became a major health issue affecting children, The Smith Family set up a special hospital, Mt Arcadia, in North Parramatta, to care for them.
 It closed in 1958.

 In 1960, The Smith Family, under the leadership of General Secretary George Forbes, founded VIEW Clubs Australia (Voice, Interest and Education of Women) to provide a support network for women.

 The 1970s saw The Smith Family react to the needs of refugee families fleeing war in Vietnam and Timor and supporting the residents of Darwin as they recovered from the devastation inflicted by Cyclone Tracy.

 Today

-The Smith Family believes that every child deserves a chance and that circumstances should never limit the achievement of potential.
-With research showing that education has the power to transform lives, not just minds, the national charity’s Learning for Life program enables disadvantaged children and young people to get the opportunities they need to fully participate in their education and create better futures for themselves.
+In 1997, The Smith Family started the Learning for Life program, which aims to enable disadvantaged children and young people to get the opportunities they need to fully participate in their education and create better futures for themselves.

 Learning for Life provides long term support for young Australians in need, all the way through their schooling years.
-This approach gives ongoing assistance to disadvantaged students so they can develop and build vital life skills, stay engaged in their education and have the best opportunity to break the cycle of disadvantage.
+This approach gives ongoing assistance to disadvantaged students, so they can develop and build vital life skills, stay engaged in their education and have the best opportunity to break the cycle of disadvantage.

 Through Learning for Life, The Smith Family connects students to sponsors whose financial support helps families afford the cost of their children’s essential school items such as uniforms, text books and school excursions.
 Learning for Life workers in 94 communities link students to local learning opportunities and also encourage them to make the most of their education through participating in a range of learning support and mentoring programs.

 The Smith Family’s work is evidence-led and strengthened by a network of strong partnerships with corporate and community organisations as well as individual sponsors, donors and volunteers, including the 20,000 members of VIEW Clubs of Australia.

 Volunteering

-Each year over 7,000 volunteers contribute to Smith Family programs across the country.
+Each year, over 7,000 volunteers contribute to Smith Family programs across the country.